Stretch Mark Removal

 Origins of Stretch Marks

-Stretch marks actually are just broken blood vessels showing through your skin.
 The second layer of skin contains sensitive collagen fibers that easily break when traumatized by too much pressure.
 The purplish and blue squiggly lines that are the trademark of stretch marks show through the skin when the blood vessels break up from being stretched too thin too quickly.

 After a while, as the blood vessels heal, your stretch marks turn white or silver, but they don’t go away completely.
-While your Manhattan dermatologist would love nothing better than to remove them completely, the best he can do sometime is reduce their appearance.
+While your Manhattan dermatologist would love nothing better than to remove them completely, the best she can do sometime is reduce their appearance.
 New treatments are being researched and may provide more options in the future.
 That’s one more reason to stay in touch with your dermatology doctor in New York, who’ll keep you updated.

 Effects on You